 Books available in hardback, paperback, ebook and Kindle.

 Seordag Stories is a series of books about the adventures of a cyborg hen and her friends.
 Combining storytelling and music, it is inspired by Assynt, in the North West Scottish Highlands, where David Hutchison was brought up.
 For more info visit Seordag Stories Origins and the Seordag Stories Facebook page

 The fiddle music was composed by Joan Hutchison.

 Kirsty and Angus are embarking on a family sailing trip around the world when their parents disappear in a storm and their boat, the Marianne, is shipwrecked.
 Marooned on the hidden island of Gruinsoye they discover a land full of mystery and menace.
 A cult of psychics using ancient technology living side by side mythical beings.
 What should have been the experience of a lifetime suddenly turns into a struggle for survival and escape.

-A Victorian tale of gender-bending, hidden identity, obsession and gruesome murder, set in Edinburgh's Old Town.
+A illustrated historical tale of gender-bending, hidden identity, obsession and gruesome murder, set in Edinburgh's Old Town.